jobyjoseph/jobyjoseph.net/website/blog/2019-05-26-javascript-interview-questions.md

 **Make a generic method for adding numbers.
 It can be `sum(1, 2, 3)` or `sum(1)(2, 3)` or `sum(1)(2)(3)`**

 **What is a `prototype` in JavaScript?
 Is it an object, function or something else?**

+`prototype` is a property in JavaScript constructor function.
+The `property` object contains properties and methods which are inherited by instance objects.